1103818/nas-labs/labs-doc/repartioning_of_disks.md

 - [ ] `reboot` &rarr; (restart your machine).
 - [ ] `resize2fs /dev/sda2` &rarr; (To confirm new changes in partitioning).

 These commands may vary based on your partitions names and Debian version.
-So kindly learn about their usages than only pasting these commands on your shell.
+So kindly learn the concepts and their usages rather only pasting these commands on your shell.

 [&larr; Go Home](/README.md)